Time series saliency maps: explaining models across multiple domains: Preliminaries

 \begin{interpretation} Convolutional channel $i$ allows only frequencies of class $i$ to pass through the output; otherwise, the channel's output is almost zero, not activating.
 The ReLU and Average Pooling mechanism extract the amplitude of the signal \cite{kechris2024dc}.
 Hence, the channel $i$ of the model output is only active when samples from class $i$ are processed, leading to the correct classification of the input. \end{interpretation}

-That depth in model understanding is not easily available in larger models, which have been learned from samples.
+That depth of model understanding is not easily available in larger models, which have been trained on samples.
 Hence, saliency maps are often used as a proxy.
-We provide IG explanations of the model $f$ for samples from both classes expressed in the time and frequency domains (Figure \ref{fig:preliminaries_figures}).
-Although time points are periodically highlighted as \textit{more important}, it is not exactly clear how this input tilts the model towards producing its output.
+We provide IG explanations of the model $f$ for samples from both classes, expressed in the time and frequency domains (Figure \ref{fig:preliminaries_figures}).
+Although time points are periodically highlighted as \textit{more important}, it is not exactly clear how this input influences the model towards producing its output.

 In contrast, a saliency map expressed in the frequency domain, which we introduce in Section \ref{sec:methods}, highlights the frequency components that contribute to the final output: for the samples of class one, only the 1~Hz component contributes to the model's output, and accordingly, for class two, the 4~Hz component.
 Here, this saliency map is much more interpretable.
 It provides useful information and better aligns with the mechanistic understanding (Mechanistic Interpretation \ref{interp:single_conv_layer_interpretation}) of this model.
 In Section \ref{sec:methods}, we show analytically that the frequency-expressed IG, for the data distribution and model of this example, is directly linked to its mechanistic explanation.